 After graduating with my MA, I spent three months interning for the Boston Furniture Archive where I worked at several sites in the greater Boston area analyzing and photographing select items in the institutions’ collections.
-Since completing that internship, I have returned to my job as a Museum Attendant at Historic Deerfield and begun a research contract on a late-eighteenth-century Connecticut cabinetmaking shop.
+After completing that internship, I worked as a Museum Attendant and Research Consultant at Historic Deerfield, researching and transcribing documents related to Lemuel Adams's late-eighteenth-century Connecticut cabinetmaking shop.
 In 2017 I also began my own historical consultation firm, KF Research Professionals.
 In Fall 2018, I served as the Decorative Arts Trust Curatorial Fellow at Old Sturbrdge Village, and I have recently accepted a position there as assistant curator.

 Gregg Mitchell received his BSE and Initial Licensure in Elementary Education from Westfield State University in 2012.
 He then worked in Holyoke, MA for four years in various educational capacities including classroom teacher, after-school program instructor, and student mentor in grades K-12.
 Ultimately, Gregg left his position with Holyoke Public Schools upon receiving acceptance to UMass Amherst’s MA in History program.

 I graduated with my Bachelor's in History from Smith College in 2009 with a concentration in women's history.
 During my sophomore year, I took an American Studies course called "The Narratives of Internment" about the Japanese-American internment.
 My project for that class was researching bi-racial internees and bi-racial couples, after reading Jeanne Wakatsuki-Houston's "Farewell to Manzanar" and finding a reference to an African-American woman who had accompanied her husband there.
 My seminar paper dovetailed from that to discussing Japanese and Japanese-Americans at Smith.
 I became obsessed with my project and realized how much I enjoyed research and writing.